Ricette di Sicilia

 📦 Storage

-- • Once cooled, store the mignolate in airtight bags.
+- • Once completely cooled, store your mignolate in airtight containers to keep the pastry crisp and the filling soft.

 🍷 Pairing